crywolf/mkchlog/README.md

 The minimal supported Rust version is 1.63 - Debian Bookworm.
 This also supports using the crates packaged in Debian - just delete `Cargo.lock` (which contains crates.io shasums of crates - some are slightly different in Debian).

+## Support

+If you find this tool useful and want to say "thank you" and support further development, you are welcome to send some satoshis to

+⚡ `capricorn@getalby.com` (LN adress, NOT an email address!)

+Every sat counts!
+Thank you.